mgvalverde/omegaconf-cloud-resolvers/README.md

 ## Roadmap

-* PluginResolver for Azure Key Vault
+- [ ] Resolver for Azure Key Vault
+- [ ] Support for older version for the AWS Secrets Manager Resolver
-* Examples using AWS Lambda
+- [ ] Examples using AWS services - Lambda
-* Examples using Google Cloud Functions
+- [ ] Examples using Google Cloud Platform services - Functions

 # WARNING